-Inmate complaints or grievances shall be processed in accordance the Gardena Police Department's Personnel Complaints Section Policy.
+Incarcerated persons complaints or grievances shall be processed in accordance the Gardena Police Department's Personnel Complaints Section Policy.

-The jailer receiving knowledge of such a desire shall remove the inmate from his/her cell and take them to the booking cell and provide him/her with a pencil and a personnel complaint form (used for inmate grievances).
+The jailer receiving knowledge of such a desire shall remove the incarcerated person from their cell and take them to the booking cell and provide him/her with a pencil and a personnel complaint form (used for inmate grievances).
 Once the form has been completed, the jailer shall take the pencil and complaint forms from the inmate and shall return him/her to their cell.

-The form shall be forwarded to the jail supervisor or watch commander for review and or action.
-In the event the jail supervisor or watch commander cannot handle the grievance, it shall be forwarded to the Administrative Services Bureau Commander.
+The form shall be forwarded to the jail supervisor or on-duty sergeant for review and or action.
+In the event the jail supervisor or on-duty sergeant r cannot handle the grievance, it shall be forwarded to the Administrative Services Bureau Commander.